pR0Ps/PhotoFloat/README.md

 #### Build the web page.

-Be sure you have nodejs installed.
-This will compile the webapp into the build folder.
+Be sure you have `nodejs` and `npm` installed.
+This will compile the webapp into the public folder.

     $ cd web
     $ npm install